CumulusNetworks/docs/content/nvidia-air/Organizations.md

 ## Organizations and Images

-Public images are published for all users of NVIDIA Air, and simulations using public images can be assigned to any organization, or the organization can be left unassigned.
+_Public_ images are published for all users of NVIDIA Air, and simulations using public images can be assigned to any organization, or the organization can be left unassigned.

-An Organization Administrator can upload a private image for use in simulations assigned to the organization.
-The administrator can also share these images with individual users of NVIDIA Air outside of that organization for use in simulations that are launched with an unassigned organization.
+An Organization Administrator can upload a _private_ image for use in simulations assigned to the organization.
+Images in an organization can be _shared_ with individual users of NVIDIA Air outside of that organization for use in simulations.

 ### Requirements

 Images uploaded to an organization have the following requirements:

-- Private images in an organization that are not shared elsewhere must be used in simulations that are assigned to the same organization.
+- Private images in an organization that are not shared must be used in simulations that are assigned to the same organization.

 - If you share an image with a user outside of an organization, it is no longer considered private and shared images must be used in simulations with an unassigned organization.